tinruufu/friction/README.md

 when you want something new, hit enter or the little x in the corner or reload the page or scroll, and it'll pick another thing for you

-you can show a menu for filtering and rotation options by pressing o or clicking or tapping a link hidden in the bottom left of the screen (it'll appear when you hover over it, on touch devices you'll just have to hit the bottom left corner blind)
+if you have something in particular in mind, press o or tap/click at the bottom left of the screen and you'll get a menu with a field you can type into to filter what the choices are being made from. the filtering is pretty stupid, it just checks to see if your query is present in the file's path. it's case insensitive. on a computer with a keyboard, the intended workflow to change your filter is to hit o, type something, and hit enter

-the filtering is pretty stupid, it just checks to see if your query is present in the file's path, ignoring case
+the form that the filter field lives in also has rotation options, for if you're using a computer with an inappropriate aspect ratio or you're lying down or whatever

 ## caveats